jmelot/SoftwareImpactHackathon2023_InstitutionalOSS/README.md

 Our software to ROR links are consolidated using `resources/consolidate_links.py` and available in `software_to_ror.csv` and `software_to_ror.json`.
 There may be multiple entries per software-ror pair, if our linkage method returned multiple ROR ids for a given piece of software.
-We have currently found 13918 software-ROR links containing 3608 distinct ROR ids.
+We have currently found 1,442,022 software to ROR links (96,430 of moderate quality and 9,235 of highest quality) over 21,920 unique organizations and 176,619 unique GitHub repositories.
 Some of these are sure to be spurious links, and we're working on methods to identify and remove these.

 The JSON output maps ROR ids to software to github slug (if available) and extraction method.
 The CSV contains the same